audrentis/OSTKL/README.md

 * This case is designed to use 2mm acrylic and 1.5mm  switch plate
 * High profile height of approximately 8mm or 7.5mm based on layer thickness choice
-* Independent case feet system allowing for the typing angles including approximately 7° and 0°
+* Independent case feet system allowing for the typing angles of approximately 7° or 0°
 * 10mm case corners and offset case layers
 * Large USB cutout to accommodate various cables
-* Compatible with **NORTH FACING SPACEBAR** PCBs
+* Compatible with **NORTH FACING SPACEBAR** PCBs ONLY
 * Case Versions for
     * H88 Winkey
     * H88 Winkeyless